Collaborative Faculty Grants

 Proposals should be no more than eight double-spaced pages (not including budget and CVs) and should include:

-An explanation of the innovative intellectual and/or program building importance of the project and its relevance to Kellogg priorities;
+An explanation of the collaboration to be undertaken, as well as the innovative intellectual and/or program building importance of the project and its relevance to Kellogg priorities

-Abbreviated (2-3 page) CVs that highlight recent publications and other relevant work of key project participants; and
+Abbreviated (2-3 page) CVs that highlight recent publications and other relevant work of key project participants

 Proposal Submission and Review